 NYS Library Catalog: In the brief record that displays in your list of results, you can identify any items that are held by HDI participants because they will list list the location as something like "1 copy available at Historical Document Inventory in REPOSITORY."
 For example:

 To find out which repository holds the item, click on the "Details" button to get more information about the item.
 Then look for the LOCATION field, which identifies the HDI repository.

 In the record:

-- Click on the "Catalog Record" tab (labelled 1 in the screenshot below).
+- Click on the "Catalog Record" tab (labeled 1 in the screenshot below).

-- Look for the LOCATION field at the bottom of the record (labelled 2 on the screenshot) to get the name of the library or archives that actually holds the materials.
+- Look for the LOCATION field at the bottom of the record (labeled 2 on the screenshot) to get the name of the library or archives that actually holds the materials.

 WorldCat: HDI records also appear in OCLC's Worldcat.
 They show up as being held by:

 New York State Historical Documents